 Here's what investors are saying about Biden dropping out — and what it means for your 401(k)

-President Biden's announcement that he is dropping out of the race for the White House and endorsing Vice President Kamala Harris to be the Democratic candidate has prompted investors and economists to reassess the campaign's impact on everything from the stock market to the so-called "Trump trade."
+President Biden's exit from the presidential race and move to endorse Vice President Kamala Harris as the Democratic party's candidate has prompted investors and economists to reassess the campaign's impact on everything from the stock market to the so-called "Trump trade."

 Prior to Biden's Sunday decision, former President Trump had gained an edge in the polls, securing his largest national lead over Biden in the campaign until that point.
 That tailwind helped spark the Trump trade, which describes a strategy to invest in the assets and stocks that investors believe could profit under a Republican White House, ranging from cryptocurrencies to energy stocks.